 Most car owners face the biggest dilemma when they make insurance claims.
 This is due to the fact that they are not clear on the clauses listed out in the policy, at the time of purchase.
 If you want to avoid such a situation, you need to read your policy documents carefully.
 In addition to that, having basic knowledge of the intricacies of car insurance will go a long way in equipping you with the information to make a sensible decision.

 Here, we have listed out some of the best-kept secrets of auto insurance that can guide you in the selection of a policy.

 - Compulsory deductible

-When you file a car insurance claim after an accident, the insurance provider reimburses you for the damages after deducting a certain amount of money.
+When you file a after an accident, the insurance provider reimburses you for the damages after deducting a certain amount of money.
 This amount should be paid to the garage by the policyholder, before the insurer provides his share of the claim amount.
 The money that the policyholder pays corresponds to the compulsory deductible, and this value is predefined by the insurer in accordance with IRDAI.

 - The car owner cannot opt out of this deductible, as it is considered to be embedded in the insurance policy.